 The pain can spiral as fast as the underlying condition/s that is causing it.
 A compressed nerve that generates pain but does not become worse in severity is usually because the compression stays the same.
-Conversely, minimal discomfort brought on from shifted vertebrae can rapidly progress into weakness, numbness, and reduced mobility as a nerve is continually and severely getting compressed.
+Conversely, minimal discomfort from shifted vertebrae can rapidly progress into weakness, numbness, and reduced mobility as a nerve is continually and severely compressed.
 Radiculopathy pain usually follows a pattern.
-Understanding the signs and symptoms will help determine to what extent the condition has progressed, and how it can develop into a worsening nerve injury:
+Understanding the signs and symptoms will help determine to what extent the condition has progressed and how it can develop into a worsening nerve injury:

 Being aware of these radiculopathy symptoms will help an individual stay ahead of nerve injury.
 Acting on discomfort can prevent progression into pain, addressing pain can stave off weakness, and acting upon weakness may prevent permanent nerve damage.
-The sooner an individual seeks help for any type of pain, the better chance they have to prevent degeneration.
+The sooner an individual seeks help for pain, the better chance they have to prevent degeneration.

 It is crucial to consult with a chiropractor at the first sign of discomfort in the spine or if there is radiating/spreading back pain.
 A chiropractor will be able to provide decisive treatment that will bring relief and prevent the pain from worsening.
 The pain, weakness, and numbness can be avoided, along with long-term damage to the nerves.

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
-We provide and present clinical collaboration with specialists from a wide array of disciplines.
+We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*
+Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
+Our office has reasonably attempted to provide supportive citations and has identified the relevant research studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.

 We are here to help you and your family.

-Dr. Alex Jimenez DC, MSACP, CIFM*, IFMCP*, ATN*, CCST
+Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card